 The process of getting financial aid for college can seem daunting, particularly if you are a first-time applicant.
 However, with a streamlined online application process and the ability to use one form for most types of financial aid, applying for financial aid is easier than ever.

 The first step is completing the Free Application for Federal Student Aid, or FAFSA.
 As its name implies, this is a free application provided by the federal government for financial aid.
-Every student should prepare and submit a FAFSA, which are available starting on Oct.
-1.
+Every student should prepare and submit a FAFSA, which is available starting on Oct.
+1 for the current academic school year.

 The FAFSA is used to determine eligibility for federal student loans and grants, and is also utilized by many colleges, universities, and private organizations for assessing need-based aid.
 The Department of Education will assess your FAFSA and make a determination based on your financial need.
 You will then receive a notice of eligibility that will list awards of grants and loans, including subsidized and unsubsidized federal student loans.